 2. Circular Quay: Sydney Opera House & Sydney Harbour Bridge

 Circular Quay is one of the most instagrammed places in Australia.
 Why?
 This is where you will find the Sydney Opera House and the Sydney Harbour Bridge – a visit is obligatory for any visitor!

-Circular Quay is roughly 1km from Base Backpackers (or Town Hall Station) and 2km from Central Station.
+Circular Quay is roughly 1km from Nomads Sydney (or Town Hall Station) and 2km from Central Station.
 Alternatively, you can jump on a train from anywhere in the city centre and get off at Circular Quay station to avoid the walk.
-The Royal Botanical gardens are worth a walk around and is almost as large as Sydney’s inner city!
+The Royal Botanical gardens are worth a walk around and they're almost as large as Sydney’s inner city!

 The Opera Bar offers free live music and DJs every night of the week – can you imagine a better way to view a sunset?

 3. Free Fireworks at Darling Harbour